 The Advisory Council to the master’s degree program in audience analytics is comprised of people who broadly represent the demographics of the profession globally.
 Members are leaders from a range of positions in the consumer and audience analytics sectors of the media and measurement industries.
 Council members have unique access and insight into the current challenges and needs in this specialized field, as well as those of the future.

-Senior Director of Audience Research, ESPN
+Senior Director of Media Intelligence, ESPN

 Senior Vice President, National Product Leadership, The Nielsen Company